Pente - Private EVM Smart Contracts¶

 This model was evolved through a number of updates over the years, most significantly:

-- The re-building of the Haskell private state management runtime in Java
+- The re-building of the Constellation (Haskell) private state management runtime in Java:

 - Orion: Started in 2019, abandoned in Sep 2021